streamsets/tutorials/working-with-azure/hdinsightkafka_to_sqldw_and_blobstorage.md

 ## Goal

-In this tutorial, you will learn how to leverage Azure services with StreamSets to read data from an HDInsight Kafka stream into ingest into Azure SQL Datawarehouse and a Hive table backed by Blob Storage.
+In this tutorial, you will learn how to leverage Azure services with StreamSets to read data from an Apache Kafka on HDInsight stream into ingest into Azure SQL Data Warehouse and a Hive table backed by Blob Storage.

 ## Prerequisites